Don’t be afraid of the Census! Your answers to Census questions will not hurt you. They will be confidential.

 • answer the questions over the phone

-• March 12 to March 20–Residents will begin receiving Census mail.
-The letter will explain that you can give your answers in three ways: online, by phone or by mail.
+• March 12–Residents began receiving Census questionnaires by mail.
+The letter explains that you can give your answers in three ways: online, by phone or by mail.

-• April 1–By this date, you will have received an invitation to participate in the 2020 Census.
-You will tell the Census Bureau where you live as of April 1, 2020.
+• April 1–By April 1, you received an invitation to participate in the 2020 Census.
+You need to tell the Census Bureau where you have lived since April 1, 2020 or earlier.

 Sample questions Here are a few of the questions:

-• What is the number of people living or staying in your home on April 1, 2020?
+• What was the number of people living or staying in your home on April 1, 2020?

 • Is your home owned with or without a mortgage, rented or occupied without rent?